Explainer: 'Super Saturday' Brexit showdown in parliament looms for PM Johnson

 The Democratic Unionist Party said it could not support the deal.
 The opposition Labour Party, the Scottish National Party and the Liberal Democrats have all said they will oppose it.

-If he loses votes on both a deal and no deal, he is required by law to write a letter to the EU requesting more negotiating time, delaying Brexit until Jan.
+If he loses a vote on a deal and does not get approval for no deal, he is required by law to write a letter to the EU requesting more negotiating time, delaying Brexit until Jan.
 31 2020.

-The government has said that it will both comply with this law and that Britain will leave the EU on Oct.
+The government has said it will both comply with this law and that Britain will leave the EU on Oct.
 31 whatever happens.
 Johnson has not explained how he plans to take these two apparently contradictory steps.

 Lawmakers who disagree with Johnson’s approach to Brexit could use Saturday’s debate to try to secure support for a second referendum on the decision to leave the EU.